On this page:

 A laparoscopy is a minimally invasive surgery that can be used to diagnose endometriosis and remove lesions, which can relieve endometriosis pain.
 If you are considering a laparoscopy, ask your doctor about the different methods, including:

 These medications block GnRH receptors in the pituitary gland at the base of the brain.
-This leads to the body producing less estrogen.
+This leads to a decrease in estrogen production, so that estrogen levels in the body are lower.
 Lower estrogen levels can help relieve endometriosis pain.

 Usually taken as an injection or nasal spray, these medications stimulate GnRH receptors in the pituitary gland at the base of the brain.
 Over time, this makes the receptors less sensitive, causing the body to produce less estrogen.
 Lower estrogen levels can help relieve endometriosis pain.